We’ve found that a heat gun significantly speeds up how quickly a freezer defrosts, whether it be frost free or manual defrost.

 Requires Less Work

-I’ve also tried the pot-of-boiling-water trick, you place a pot of boiling water inside the freezer and then close the door, sealing in the heat from that pot.
+We’ve also tried the pot-of-boiling-water trick, you place a pot of boiling water inside the freezer and then close the door, sealing in the heat from that pot.
 This worked okay.
-However, the pot required reheating on the stove every twenty minutes or so to keep the freezer ice a-melting.
-The heat gun solution is n my experience, by far the most convenient and speedy means to defrost an ice-caked freezer.
+However, the pot required reheating on the stove every twenty minutes or so to keep the freezer ice a-melting fast.
+The heat gun solution is, in our experience, by far the most convenient and speedy means to defrost an ice-caked freezer.

 Disadvantages, Cons, and Problems with How to Defrost Freezer with Heat Gun